pengtaoxie/pengtaoxie.github.io/index.md

 Co-organizer for:
 * NeurIPS 2020 workshop "Self-Supervised Learning -- Theory and Practice"
 * AAAI 2021 workshop "Trustworthy AI for Healthcare"
+* ICLR 2021 workshop "Machine Learning for Preventing and Combating Pandemics"

 Member for:
 * Machine Learning for Signal Processing Technical Committee